 - Various short styles are available.
 You may want the shorter hotpants to wear under your uniform, or longer bicycle shorts to cover your thighs more

 - McDavids, Azzpadz and Crashpads are some brands that roller derby girls use

 Not required as a starter, but something to consider when you get involved in contact practice and bouting.
 These are generally bras with added shell protection in the cups.
-Turtleshell are one brand that girls use.
+Turtleshell is one brand that girls use.

 We recommend that you research sports insurance for roller derby, as we do not provide cover as a league.
 The league cannot be held responsible for any injuries you may incur.